AymanELS/DistilBert-for-multi-label-sentiment-classification/README.md

 Source: [\[3\]](https://aclanthology.org/S18-1001.pdf)

 ## Result
-Custom input text: "We had a great trip last, hopefully we can do it again soon".
+Custom input text: "We had a great trip last week, hopefully we can do it again soon".

 Model output: ['Joy', 'Optimism']